Drill4J/e2e/README.md

    all agents should display in Test2Code table
 2. After the collect coverage multiple times with using autotests you can see floating coverage.
 It assigns with petclinic caching.
 To fix it you need to run ` cy.task("stopPetclinicMicroservice)"` or `cy.task("stopPetclinic")` command between tests running.

+## Structure of repository

+* docker folder -  compose files for start applications and tests for it.
+All files has only one environment file: ``.env``
+* cypress/support folder - common utilities functions and scripts that should execute before all tests
+* cypress/plugins folder - tasks with scripts for start applications and tests for them
+* setups.json - object with data for starting setups with using vee-table
+* artifacts.json - object with ``key`` =  ``component id from vee-table``  and ``value`` = ``environment variable name for start using in docker compose files ``